The Oscars are changing, and Will Packer is the man behind the curtain

 “Trois” helped to further put Packer and Hardy on the map when the movie — boosted by the vast network of supporters the filmmakers established with their first film — pulled in $1.2 million off a limited 50-screen run.
 The indie did so well it ended up on tracking lists alongside major distributors.
 “People started calling our house in Jonesboro, Georgia, wondering who was Rainforest … with this, you know, $50,000-per-screen average,” Hardy recalled.

-Rainforest Productions saw its first No. 1 hit when “Stomp the Yard” premiered atop the box office in 2007.
+Rainforest Films saw its first No. 1 hit when “Stomp the Yard” premiered atop the box office in 2007.
 The film, starring Columbus Short and Meagan Good, revolved around life at a fictional HBCU and, more specifically, the stepping tradition of Black Greek organizations.

 Packer was honest about the movie being his “first big thing,” Good said, and treated the cast and crew like peers.